ivkei/llm-cli/README.md

 `-n` - disables history just for one message and turns it back on after.
 `-c` - clears the history.
 `-l` - specifies the length of history remembered, default is 3 previous conversations.
+`-d` - asks the LLM to execute commands in CLI, not recommended to use with LLMs with below 11b parameters.

 Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.